metio/pasejo/tests/cmd/help/pasejo-secret-generate.md

 ```
 $ pasejo secret help generate
-Generate a secret and insert it into the store
+Generate a secret and add it into the store

 Usage: pasejo secret generate [OPTIONS] <SECRET_PATH>